Do you love numbers, data and solving complex problems?

 - Working as a cryptoanalyst for the National Security Agency

-- Traffic analyst for MN Department of Transportation
+- Working as a traffic analyst for MN Department of Transportation